PrincetonUniversity/athena/CONTRIBUTING.md

   based on private [`CHANGELOG.md`](./CHANGELOG.md) entries
 - Update the [public Athena++ Wiki](https://github.com/PrincetonUniversity/athena-public-version/wiki)
   based on the [private Athena++ Wiki](https://github.com/PrincetonUniversity/athena/wiki).
-For now, this consists of manually force-pushing from the latter to the former and then removing any pages/content that are irrelevant to the public repository (e.g. "Continuous Integration"). **TODO**: establish a `public` branch on `athena.wiki` repository that is continually rebased from `master` with a few commits that remove the irrelevant content.
-Then, the `master` branch of `athena-public-version.wiki` would pull from that private wiki `public` branch without any force-pushing.
+For now, this consists of manually force-pushing from the latter to the former and then removing or modifying any content that are irrelevant to the public repository (e.g. the pages on "Continuous Integration").
+There is a `public` branch on the `athena.wiki` repository that should be continually rebased on top of `master` with a few commits that remove the irrelevant content.
+The `master` branch of `athena-public-version.wiki` should mirror that private wiki `public` branch via force-pushing.
 - Announce release on the [Athena++ website](https://princetonuniversity.github.io/athena/index.html) by modifying the HTML and CSS files on the `gh-pages` branch of the private repository